n0F4x/data-driven-game-engine/docs/Guidelines.md

 ### Namespaces

--   Use `::` before function calls from global scope
+- Start with `::` when referencing another context

 ### Other